 There is nothing quite like touring Bali on a motorbike or scooter.
 Without doubt, after all the disclaimers, there are few things I can recommend more than riding through the countryside and back-roads of Bali.

 In an upcoming article, I’ll be writing about unique itineraries for touring the Balinese countryside on motorbikes.
 Until this is published, get in touch.
-At least once a month I either take friends or guests on tours or go exploring with a small crew looking for new and interesting experiences.
+At least once a month I either bring friends or guests on tours or go exploring with a small crew looking for new and interesting experiences.